黄色视频

 The decision to declare famine is highly political and there are many cases of the threshold to call famine being there, but parties not making a declaration

-Famine was declared in parts of South Sudan on February 2017 where nearly 80,000 people faced famine conditions (IPC Phase 5) in parts of Unity State in the central north.
+As of October 2024, famine was officially declared in the Darfur region of Sudan.
+At its most extreme, displaced families in Zamzam refugee camp have faced seven months of famine like conditions, struggling with crippling food shortages and a severe lack of basic health services.
+In February 2017 famine was declared in parts of South Sudan on where nearly 80,000 people faced famine conditions (IPC Phase 5) in parts of Unity State in the central north.
 Another one million people were classified as in emergency conditions or IPC4.
 This followed three years of civil war that had devastated livelihoods, coupled with an ailing economy and high food prices.
 A famine was declared in parts of southern Somalia in 2011 when 490,000 people were experiencing catastrophic levels of acute food insecurity or IPC5 due to conflict, drought, and high food prices.

 About 260,000 people died, over half of whom were children aged under five.